 Once the four-year review ends, we will need to make a fundamental decision in this country regarding a mid-range air-defense system.
 However, the cost of such a procurement project would be very significant.
 We may also decide to invest in heavy armor, like tanks.
 We also plan to develop out cyber defense capabilities.
 These are decisions where I believe political interference should be minimal, and where military advice is critical.

-Is Estonia likely to continue to rely on NATO and its rotation-based pan-Baltic Air Policing mission?
-Is there a future possibility that Estonia could expand the Army’s Air Wing to include multi-role combat aircraft?
+Given the high costs involved, Is Estonia likely to continue to rely on NATO and its rotation-based pan-Baltic Air Policing mission to protect the national airspace of the Baltic states?
+Is there a future possibility that Estonia could expand the Army's Air Wing to include multi-role combat aircraft?

 Acquiring fighter aircraft is definitely one investment we will not be making.
 Obtaining a reasonable fighter capability would simply be too costly for a small nation like ours.
 We are very happy with the level of air protection afforded by NATO with the Baltic Air Policing mission.